-Since 1997 original commercial grower Terry Durham, with the support of various University of Missouri faculty and researchers, has led the way in this effort.
-We have an increasing number of persons, farmers who want to grow and are spreading the word, helping to organize informational meetings, educating the public, etc. MEC encourages and supports these independent efforts to expand elderberry acreage.
+For twenty years original commercial grower Terry Durham, with the support of various University of Missouri faculty and researchers, has led the way in this effort.
+It is hard to keep up with his schedule.
+But we have an increasing number of persons, farmers and otherwise, who want to grow and are spreading the word, helping to organize informational meetings, educating the public, etc. MEC encourages and supports this a way to expand our reach with our limited resources.